reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 - As we can see, `OffsetDateTime` and `ZonedDateTime` (columns `offset_datetime` and `zoned_datetime`) give all the required information for the dates to be stored in UTC and retrieved in the right format.
 Therefore, we can conclude that `DATETIME` and `TIMESTAMP` should be the preferred choice when storing date-time in MySQL databases.

-Now, let's consider another timezone **Europe/Berlin** and compare its output in Postman to the data stored in the DB at the **current date/time** :
+Now, let's consider another timezone **Europe/Berlin** and compare its output in Postman to the data stored in the DB :

 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/spring_tz_2.JPG" %}}
 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/db_tz_2.JPG" %}}